TauAdam/Greenlight/README.md

 - Healthcheck
 - Filtering, sorting and pagination
 - Custom json logging
+- Middleware for panic recovery
+    - if there is a panic in one of API handlers the middleware will recover it and log the error using custom Logger and send the client a nice 500 Internal Server Error response with a JSON body.

 ## Endpoints
 - GET /v1/healthcheck - Check the health of the API